8ude/UG212_AudioForGames_Fall20/README.md

 ------
 The SampleFPS project is filled with placeholder sounds, and needs new audio!
 Clone the repo, open the SampleFPS project in both Unity and FMOD, and replace the audio.

 There will be a **progress check on October 26** - aim for about half of the sounds in the game.
-Builds will be due at **11:59 pm on Sunday, Nov 1st**
+Builds will be due at **11:59 pm on Sunday, Nov 1st**.
+Upload them [HERE](https://drive.google.com/drive/folders/1QucPB_Ulop333bOMalsAyMtIJWgIYAYM?usp=sharing)

 A lot of the work is going to be done in FMOD studio.
 You may need to work in Unity a bit to make more emitters for your ambiences, or to code additional parameters if you choose.